Board of Directors

 Alexandria is a Naval Academy Graduate and currently works as an analyst at Draper Labs and an independent research fellow in Harvard’s Earth and Planetary Science department.

-Santon Carrasquillo
+Santos Carrasquillo

 David L. Chery, Independent Consultant